AlaaLab/ETAB/docs/benchmark_tasks.md

 ## References and acknowledgments

-Our model API builds on the implementations of following libraries:
+Our model API builds on the implementations of the following libraries and resources:

 [1] https://poutyne.org/